splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence-and-data/4-activities.md

 In this task, it is up to you to create a short sequence of SplashKit events, such as shapes, colours, images, sound/music, and delays to act as an introduction or title animation to a game.

 You might need the following SplashKit functions:
+FillCircle()
+FillTriangle()
+FillQuad()
+DrawText()

 Your program should:

 - Welcome the user to the game with an appropriate title
-- Play an introductory animation users shapes, colours, images, sound/music, and delays
+- Play an introductory animation using a combination of shapes, colours, images, sound/music, and delays